Quantum resetting in continuous measurement induced dynamics of a qubit: Introduction

 The basis of the current work is the model described in Ref.~\cite{Snizhko}.
 In this work, the authors have considered a measurement problem on a two-state system similar to the one described in the last paragraph.
 The principal conclusion is that upon variation of the relative strength $\lambda$ (defined below, see ~Eq.(\ref{eq:NoClickNonHerm})) of measurement, the system exhibits transitions which mark various stages in the onset of the quantum Zeno effect.
-Following ~\cite{Snizhko}, we model the detector readouts as a counting process and investigate the onset of the Zeno regime in the counting statistics of the readout process.
-We note that similar investigations have been carried out in ~\cite{Li2014}.
-However, in the model we consider, the counting process has a stochastic intensity~\cite{Hawkes1971}.
-Our calculations reveal that for $\lambda=2$, the mean count $\mathbb{E}[N_{t}]$ of the counting process exhibits a topological transition as remarked in ~\cite{Snizhko}.
-Topological phase transitions dependent on relative measurement strength have gained considerable attention, in particular we note the recent studies~\cite{nahum2021,GopalKrishnan,ippoliti2021}.
+Note that usual Zeno effect refers to the phenomena whereby a system's dynamics gets frozen as a result of continuous measurements on it.
+This Zeno effect is avoided with the choice of interaction strength scaling as $\tau^{-1/2}$.
+But what Ref.~\cite{Snizhko} finds for their model is that in the limit of infinite measurement strength there is again a freezing of the dynamics.
+Interestingly, signatures of this freezing appear even at large but finite mesaurement strengths, with parts of the Hilbert space becoming inaccessible --- this is referred to as Zeno effect appearing in stages.